dongsikshin/mmd_api_2.0/docs/source/qna.rst

 - Why browser do not response during API debugging？

-Momoda API debugging requires 3D scene, which is resource consuming.
+uBuilder API debugging requires 3D scene, which is resource consuming.
 Open more than one scenes at the same may slow the computer or even crash your browser.  it is recommended that *simultaneously* opened 3D scene is *less than 3*.

 - Why some object do not response to click event？